zenedf/portscanner/README.md

 Port_Scanner
 ===========================

-This script will scan one or more ip addresses and however many of the most used ports you would like to scan.
+This script will scan one or more ip addresses and a number of the most used ports you would like to scan.

 REQUIRES:
  python3, UNIX/Linux